troystribling/BlueCap/README.md

 let serviceProfile = ConfiguredServiceProfile<AccelerometerService>()
 ```

-The CharacteristicProfiless belonging to a ServiceProfile are added using the method,
+The CharacteristicProfiles belonging to a ServiceProfile are added using the method,

 ```swift
 public func addCharacteristic(characteristicProfile:CharacteristicProfile)